n8tlmps/portfolioprojects/stack_survey/README.md

    - What’s the most popular method of learning to code?
    - What database systems and cloud services are the most popular?

+### Methodology
+To determine salary patterns for different companies, I clustered

 ```python
 # analysis will be conducted on selected columns:
 selected_columns = ['Age',